 1. Weekly Shopping

 Let’s face it, if you want to eat healthy, you’re going to have to start buying and cooking your own food.
 The problem with cooking is that you need to have a constant supply of groceries, and getting groceries can be a time-consuming process – if you’re not smart about it, that is.
+You can do online research ahead on food that starts with O and new recipes that you want to try out.
 Planning ahead and knowing what meals you’re going to be preparing the following week, and then buying all the necessary groceries in one big visit to the store is the best way to handle this, and then all that’s left is actually making the meals.

 2. Meal Prep